jeapostrophe/reach-examples/cmd-and-web/readme.md

 # Cmd and Web

 This example Reach DApp supports two participants, a seller and a buyer.
 The seller sells a wise sentence for a price.
 The buyer buys it.
 The DApp includes two frontends: a JavaScript command-line frontend and a vanilla webpage frontend.
 Both use the same backend (`index.rsh` to compiles to `build/index.main.mjs`).

+## Prerequisites

-The example assumes that you already have the Reach script (`reach`) installed somewhere on your computer.
+1. The Reach script (`reach`) is installed on your computer.
+You know how to run the script (e.g. `~/reach/reach`).
+1. For the webpage version, your Node.js version is at least `v16.3.0`, the AlgoSigner extension with at least two TestNet accounts is present in your browser.

-# Installation
+## Installation

 ```
 % git clone https://github.com/hagenhaus/reach-examples.git
 % cd reach-examples/cmd-and-web
 ```

-# Command Version
+## Command Version

 Run one of the following commands: